klahnakoski/mo-json/README.md

 This module translates JSON documents into "typed" form; which allows document containers to store both objects and primitives in the same property.
 This also enables the storage of values with no containing object!

-The typed JSON has a different form than the original, and queries into the documents store must take this into account.
+The typed JSON has a different form than the original, and queries into the document store must take this into account.
 This conversion is intended to be hidden behind a query abstraction layer that can understand this format.

 #### How it works